go-amizone/go-amizone/README.md

 ## Contributing

-Contributions to the library are welcome!
+Contributions to go-amizone are welcome!
 If you have a bug or feature request, please open an issue on the [GitHub repo][github].
 Code contributions should be a great way to get started with Go development and learn about the language, reverse-engineering, and other cool stuff.

-Another way to get involved would be to just use the library in your own project!
-If you're working or planning to work on one, I would love to hear from you!
+Please read the [contribution guide](./CONTRIBUTING.md) for more information on how to get started.

 [monday-api]: https://github.com/0xSaurabh/monday-api